Karl-Gil/Rockets-and-Dragons/README.md

 # What is Rockets and Dragons
 Rockets and Dragons is an app which is designed to promote safer internet usage within children.
 Version 1.0 is designed for an android tablet which can be used with children in the class room.

+# Would you like more information on Rockets and Dragons?
+You can visit my website created for Rockets and Dragons: www.RocketsAndDragon.ie or you can get in touch by emailing me: karl@rocketsanddragons.ie